Gordon999/Pi-Camera-GUI/README.md

 With a Pi HQ Camera will allow exposures upto 239 seconds.

-Click mouse on the left of a button to decrease, right to increase
+Click mouse on the left of a button to decrease, right to increase or use the appropriate slider

 Always use the EXIT button to EXIT